- On Oct. 29, 2017, a 19-year old Gettysburg College sophomore flipped his car on W. Lincoln Avenue shortly before 2:30 a.m.

 News Editor Gauri Mangala contributed to this report.

 Editor’s Note: The last name of the student involved in the DUI incident has been withheld to minimize the potential harm to that student associated with permanent publication of information surrounding the incident.
 After I met with him, I made the decision to publish his first name only in an effort to balance the need for a transparent and accurate presentation of the facts with the long-term personal considerations associated with digital permanence.
+His full name appears with our published entry in the crime log for October 2017.
 I consulted with several senior members of The Gettysburgian’s editorial board as well as staff advisors, but, ultimately, the final decision rested with me, as editor-in-chief.
-Questions or concerns may be sent to email@example.com. (-B. Pontz)
+Questions or concerns may be sent to firstname.lastname@example.org. (-B. Pontz)